(No ratings)

 Hummingbird Tympanostomy Tube System $12 |

-Dr. Kara Prickett specializes in pediatric otolaryngology (ear, nose & throat) and practices in Duluth, GA and Atlanta, GA.
-Areas of expertise for Dr. Prickett include throat problems, hearing loss, and thyroid problems.
+Dr. Kara Prickett's specialty is pediatric otolaryngology (ear, nose & throat).
+Her areas of expertise include the following: throat problems, hearing loss, and thyroid problems.
+Her professional affiliations include Grady Health System and Children's Healthcare of Atlanta.
+Dr. Prickett has an open panel in Atlanta, GA according to Yext.
 She is a graduate of Columbia University, College of Physicians and Surgeons.
 For her residency, Dr. Prickett trained at a hospital affiliated with Emory University.
-She speaks Spanish.
-She is affiliated with Grady Health System and Children's Healthcare of Atlanta.
-According to Yext, new patients are welcome to contact Dr. Prickett's office in Atlanta, GA.
+Dr. Prickett is conversant in Spanish.